The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 While it isn’t listed, proper usages of White Mage’s Divine Benison can save heals throughout the course of the fight.
 If it were put on the list, it would be around where Fey Union is.
 White Mage’s will freely apply this with their DoT refresh whenever they can, but keep in mind this shield isn’t designed to be heavily coordinated with mechanics, instead it’ll save the total amount of single target healing needed over the span of an encounter.

-Unless your co-healer is holding Benediction for a Holmgang or Living Dead, it should be one of your highest priority heals.
+Unless your cohealer is holding Benediction for a Holmgang or Living Dead, it should be one of your highest priority heals.
 It has quite literally the highest potency of any heal in the game and should be treated as such.

 When organizing and optimizing heals, you’re generally going to use this priority system for determining what heals are necessary for a situation.
-There are some niche situations that can also apply with AoE regens.
+There are some niche situations that can also apply with AOE regens.
 Which will be addressed later.

 Keep in mind that Fey Union may need to be held as a tool for forcing Eos/Selene to focus on your tank when the party is low.
 Be wary of all the cooldowns, GCDs are generally a last resort for healing, as they cost the most in terms of damage potency, however are also the most readily available tools.

 ## AoE Healing Priority

 It took more columns to make a chart to map out how effective oGCDs are.
 It requires more information in general to get the full picture.
 Because of this, adding a full picture with the chart ended up looking awful.
-The charts for both single target, AoE, as well as the math for later topics such as Deployment Tactics are on this [spreadsheet](https://docs.google.com/spreadsheets/d/1zHEUN5WXReg9FC9MOzt0DV5kjT6OVyVmR0UBZX2Mw64/edit?usp=sharing).
+The charts for both single target, AOE, as well as the math for later topics such as Deployment Tactics are on this [spreadsheet](https://docs.google.com/spreadsheets/d/1zHEUN5WXReg9FC9MOzt0DV5kjT6OVyVmR0UBZX2Mw64/edit?usp=sharing).

 Assize has a special case because it is a DPS tool first, and it should be treated as such.
 Its 45s cooldown means that significant delays will result in a very large DPS loss and will misalign it from raid buffs.
 It is not worth it to hold this as the loss in DPS is generally not worth the healing.
 However, depending on an encounter’s design, it may be possible to have it both heal and DPS properly.
 Making it fall out of raid buffs is a loss for the rest of the encounter, every usage after will lose potency.
 Misaligning it from Dia also results in it having to be either clipped or weaved with Lily heals, which can stack to a net loss as well.